HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 * a work-on example and use case to showcase tools, technologies and functionalities
 * feedback from software developers about community's tools

-**Skills Required**:
+### Skills Required
 - Python
 - Hydra
 - Semantic Web
 - Web APIs, REST paradigm
 - Software Engineering
 - Google Cloud
-- Basics understanding of and interest in financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor
+- Basics understanding of and interest in financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor (see Appendix below for further material)

 ### Workflow
 A template workflow and requirements will be presented to the student to work out and develop the solution.
 The project is intended to be a simulation of an Agile/LEAN enviroment to allow the student to grow along with the prototype.
 Here a partial list of tasks that the student will be introduced to: